IknowDeadPool/IknowDeadPool/README.md

 ---

 ## 🌟 Fun Fact
-"When I'm not coding, you'll find me experimenting with 3D graphics or exploring new AI/ML trends!"
+"When I'm not coding, you'll find me experimenting with 3D graphics, working on photogrammetry models, or exploring new AI trends!"